killermann/facilitator-cards/content/cards/finger-voting.md

 ---

-Explain that the group will be voting on potential options with their fingers on a scale of 1-5, detailing what the numbers mean (e.g., "1 means I’m entirely against it; 5 means I’m entirely in support").
+Explain that the group will be voting on potential options with their fingers on a scale of 1-5, detailing what the numbers mean (e.g., "one means I’m entirely against it; five means I’m entirely for it").
 On a count of three, have everyone show their vote simultaneously.
 You can tally the counts for an average, discuss outliers, or keep voting on new options until there's a consensus.